-Students receiving a Gold, Green, or Out-of-State Recognition Scholarship are required to reside on campus in the residence halls (double occupancy room) and select a campus meal plan during the fall and spring semesters, and all subsequent semesters that they receive the scholarship.
+Students receiving a Gold, Green, or Out-of-State Recognition Scholarship are required to reside on campus in the residence halls during the fall and spring semesters, and all subsequent semesters that they receive the scholarship.
 Failure to do so will result in the immediate loss of the scholarship for the current and all subsequent semesters.

 It is expected and encouraged that all scholarship recipients will become involved in campus activities and events.
 Extraordinary Academic Scholarship recipients are expected to serve as role models for their peers and actively participate in and contribute to campus life through the various clubs and organizations, the Brockport Student Government, in the residence halls or by other means.

 All scholars must maintain full-time status (minimum 12 credits per semester) for the fall and spring semesters while receiving a scholarship.
 Anyone taking or reducing their academic load to less than full-time study will lose eligibility for the scholarship for the current and all subsequent semesters.
-Although 12 credits are considered to be full-time status, all scholarship recipients are encouraged to take a minimum of 15 credits per semester, as they are required to complete a total of at least 30 credits during the fall and spring semesters in order to be eligible for the renewal of their scholarship for the subsequent academic year.
-Credits taken at The College at Brockport during the summer or courses taken elsewhere will not be considered toward meeting this credit requirement.
+Although 12 credits are considered to be full-time status, all scholarship recipients are encouraged to take a minimum of 15 credits per semester.
+Credits taken at Brockport during the summer or courses taken elsewhere will not be considered toward meeting this credit requirement.